guillemlouis/auto-create/README.md

 # Auto create
 This project automatically creates everything you need to start your project :
-* navigates to you chosen directory
+* navigates to your chosen directory
 * creates a new folder named after your project
 * creates and initiates a github repo with the github API